Pound falls, Asian shares higher as investors watch UK vote

 TESTIMONY WATCH: Markets have also been closely watching former FBI Director James Comey testify before U.S. Congress as part of the investigation into Russian meddling into the presidential election.
 Comey told Congress that President Donald Trump’s administration spread “lies” about him and the FBI after his abrupt firing in May.

+ROBOT WATCH: SoftBank stock surged 7 percent after it announced it was acquiring Boston Dynamics from Alphabet, Google’s parent.
+Terms of the deal weren’t disclosed, but the Japanese internet, technology and solar company, which offers the Pepper companion robot, said that the purchase shows robotics is a key part of its business.

-ENERGY: Benchmark U.S. crude inched up 2 cents to $45.66 a barrel.
+ENERGY: Benchmark U.S. crude added 20 cents to $45.84 a barrel.
 It wavered for much of the day before sliding 8 cents to settle at $45.64 a barrel in New York.
-Brent crude, used to price international oils, fell 1 cent to $47.85 per barrel in London.
+Brent crude, used to price international oils, rose 15 cents to $48.01 per barrel in London.

 Yuri Kageyama can be reached on Twitter at https://twitter.com/yurikageyama